Books

 I received a complimentary copy of this book in exchange for my honest review.
 All opinions shared are 100% my own.

 Khloe owns a flower shop - her dream come true.
-Every day she helps customers find their happily ever after by providing stunning floral arrangements and, most importantly, heartfelt cards of sentiment.
-However, after having her own heart broken, she's pretty certain she is never going to find her own happily ever after.
-Well, she very nearly jinxes it by her bizarre behavior toward the handsome love interest who walks in her door one day.
+Every day, she helps customers find their happily ever after by providing stunning floral arrangements and, most importantly, heartfelt cards of sentiment.
+However, after having her heart broken, she's sure she will never find her own happily ever after.
+Well, she very nearly jinxes it with her bizarre behavior toward the handsome love interest who enters her door one day.
 I wanted to shake her on more than one occasion.
-I think her character was real but I'm not sure that Derek's acceptance of her oddball behavior was realistic.
-I think 99% of men would have run to the hills with the first hint of her serious trust issues.
+Her character was real, but I'm not sure that Derek's acceptance of her oddball behavior was realistic.
+99% of men would have run to the hills with the first hint of her serious trust issues.

 Gabby and Connie were both more interesting than Khloe.
-I loved Gabby and really rooted for her to find happiness again after losing the love of her life.
+I loved Gabby and rooted for her to find happiness again after losing the love of her life.
 The new relationship was pretty sugary sweet, but that was totally okay!
 Because you really could see a situation like hers.
 And poor Connie.
-While I think the reason why the "mean girl" was so awful was a bit forced, I have definitely seen horrible people target someone with low self esteem like Connie and just torture them.
-And I think her choices in dealing with several situations were very realistic.
+While I think the reason why the "mean girl" was so awful was a bit forced, I have definitely seen horrible people target someone with low self-esteem like Connie and just torture them.
+And her choices in dealing with several situations were very realistic.

-I found the sexy scenes didn't all seem to fit in the same book.
-Some were pretty chaste and only hinted at intimacy and others were a good deal steamier.
-Nothing too explicit though (no throbbing love muscles) and the words used were scientific or common usage terms.
-I am NOT a fan of sexy scenes but nothing in here was objectionable.
-The best friend talked a little too much about orgasms and it did start to get annoying... do people really talk that much about orgasms with their best friends?
-I sure don't!
+The sexy scenes didn't all seem to fit in the same book.
+Some were pretty chaste and only hinted at intimacy; others were steamier.
+Nothing too explicit, though (no throbbing love muscles), and the words used were scientific or common usage terms.
+I am NOT a fan of sexy scenes, but nothing here was objectionable.
+The best friend talked a little too much about sex, and it did start to get annoying... do people really talk that much about sex with their best friends?

-All in all this is a feel-good tale about three women finding love.
-The men were all super charming and pretty standard chick lit "awesome".
-I think it would have been fun to have more of the flower shop cards in the book.
-It's a sweet, light read... good for a day at the pool or curled up under a blanket with a cup of hot tea.
+All in all, this is a feel-good tale about three women finding love.
+The men were all charming and pretty standard chick-lit "awesome."
+Having more flower shop cards in the book would have been fun.
+It's a sweet, light read.
+It's suitable for a day at the pool or curled under a blanket with hot tea.

 Saturday, February 25, 2017